 First is something that we have all seen called a

 The best thing is a small tripod.
 You can get small tripods that have legs that will collapse, allowing you to carry it comfortably and have it handy when it’s needed.
-Check this one out on Amazon for just over $13.
 We use a tripod for weddings all the time; it allows us to watch the camera and not have to put our hands on it at all.
-A tripod will give you the steadiest video but is the harder to carry around and work with.
+A tripod will give you the steadiest video but is harder to carry around and work with.

-Looking for something a little less bulky and easy to carry, try this all in one selfie stick, monopod, tripod for $20 The monopod has only one leg, (the one in the link has small legs at ground level) is handy for carrying it around in a crowd, like at a wedding, and is easy to set down on the ground to steady the camera.
+Looking for something a little less bulky and easy to carry.
+A monopod has only one leg, is handy for carrying it around in a crowd, like at a wedding, and is easy to set down on the ground to steady the camera.
 We use one a little heavier at weddings for just this purpose.

 The smallest and most comfortable to carry is the mini tripod.
 These are available with bendable legs that will wrap around objects to hold the tripod in place — the back of a chair, a tree limb, a pole.
 Anything can be used to steady the shot.
 Plus you can use the legs themselves to hold the camera steady.

 Many of these devices that are designed specifically for a phone will come with BlueTooth, allowing you to start the recording remotely.